-6.2 Parking Exemptions / Concessions for Heritage Buildings
+6.2 Parking Exemptions / Concessions for Buildings on Designated Heritage Properties

-Another way in which the City can support cultural uses is by providing parking exemptions or concessions for heritage buildings.
+Another way in which the City can support cultural uses is by providing parking exemptions or concessions for buildings on designated heritage properties.
 This would recognize the intrinsic difficulty that many of them have in meeting parking requirements compared to new building sites.
+A parking exemption would make heritage designation and adaptive reuse of heritage properties more desirable.
 It would also facilitate the reuse of these buildings for a variety of land use types, especially where there is limited or no parking on the existing site.
+This exemption could also result in more sympathetic adaptive reuse if underground parking is not needed.